kodmunki/ku4js-webApp/README.md

 To get your project going simply follow these instructions:

 1. Copy the contents of _TEMPLATE into your project.
-2. Update the project name in the build scripts.
+2. Update the project name in the build script files.
 3. Build the application using the appropriate sh or cmd build script.
 4. Add a reference in the desired HTML page to **_one_** of the artifacts in the /bin directory.
-5. Add a reference in the desired HTML page to the renamed app.js file.
+5. Add a reference in the desired HTML page to the project's app.js file.

 ---